tc-ca/pact-cfapc/PACT Technical Implementation Guide.md

 #### PACT Data Elements

 PACT requires 7 data elements and an air waybill number (+1) in order to complete its risk assessment of all inbound air cargo.
-These “7+1” data elements are internationally recognized as Pre-Loading Advanced Cargo Information (PLACI), and they have been found useful for risk assessment because they can be obtained early in the cargo shipment lifecycle and taken together, can reveal trends that establish thresholds for low-risk cargo.
+These “7+1” data elements are internationally recognized as Pre-Loading Advance Cargo Information (PLACI), and they have been found useful for risk assessment because they can be obtained early in the cargo shipment lifecycle and taken together, can reveal trends that establish thresholds for low-risk cargo.

-Participants are expected to submit the data elements to PACT as early as possible before loading and must provide any updates up to the departure of the flight (marked by the flight departure information).
+Air carriers are required to submit the following mandatory data (7+1) to PACT for risk assessment as early as possible before loading and must provide any updates up to the departure of the flight (marked by the flight departure information).
 Any data received after departure will not be assessed.

-Air carriers are required to submit the following mandatory data (7+1) to PACT for risk assessment as early as possible before loading:

 - Air waybill number (includes house bill number if applicable)